debbiemarkslab/plmc/README.md

     make all-openmp32

+## Output

+**Coupling scores**.
+The `couplingsfile` is a flat text file containing scores quantifying the inferred strength of the coupling between every pair of positions.
+It has 6 columns: `RES_I FOCUS_AI RES_J FOCUS_AJ 0 SCORE`, where `SCORE` is the coupling score between positions `RES_I` and `RES_J`, `FOCUS_AI` and `FOCUS_AJ` are the letters in the focus sequence (optional, `-` if no focus), `0` is a placeholder.
+The `SCORE` values are APC-corrected Frobenius norm scores, but alternative scores can be computed from the raw parameter values.

+**Parameter estimates**.
+The model includes sequence-specific parameters for all possible pairs of amino acids at all possible pairs of postions, which is about 10<sup>6</sup>-10<sup>8</sup> parameters for protein families of lengths ~70-700.
+If a `paramfile` is specified with `-o`, `plmc` will store all inferred parameter values in binary.
+The MATLAB script `scripts/read_eij.m` can load this binary file format into computable data structures.

 ## Examples
 **Protein alignments**.
 The example directory includes an alignment of the protein [dihdyrofolate reductase](https://en.wikipedia.org/wiki/Dihydrofolate_reductase) (DHFR).
 To infer a model for this family, we can type the following in the base directory: